 Manufacturing wood products also uses less energy than alternative materials like steel, creating additional greenhouse gas benefits when we choose wood.
 Some estimates have found nearly half of the carbon footprint of a building can be in its materials and construction, so using more wood in place of higher GHG materials is a substantial climate action opportunity.

-If we all embrace these five basic truths about forests for climate, we can advance a balanced forest-climate strategy that has something for everyone, from better protection for old-growth forests to investment in tree planting and working forests that will help grow America’s 2.9 million forest-related jobs.
+With the clock ticking down on our time for climate action, let’s embrace these five basic truths about forests for climate and take action together.
+We can advance a balanced forest-climate strategy that has something for everyone, from better protection for old-growth forests to investment in tree planting and working forests that will help grow America’s 2.9 million forest-related jobs.
 We don’t have a moment to lose.
 Our forests are ready to help solve climate change, but only if we come together to give our forests the help they need.

 Jad Daley is president & CEO of American Forests, as well as the co-founder and current co-chair of the Forest-Climate Working Group.